VLTA SHAREHOLDER ALERT: Jakubowitz Law Reminds Volta Shareholders of a Lead Plaintiff Deadline of May 31, 2022

-NEW YORK, May 20, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Volta Inc. (NYSE: VLTA).
+NEW YORK , May 27, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Volta Inc. (NYSE: VLTA).

 To receive updates on the lawsuit, fill out the form: